 Gaze is the first form of input and is a primary form of targeting within mixed reality.
 Gaze tells you where the user is looking in the world and lets you determine their intent.
 In the real world, you'll typically look at an object that you intend to interact with.
 This is the same with gaze.

-Mixed reality headsets use the position and orientation of your user's head, not their eyes, to determine their gaze vector.
+Mixed reality headsets use the position and orientation of your user's head to determine their head gaze vector.
 You can think of this vector as a laser pointer straight ahead from directly between the user's eyes.
 As the user looks around the room, your application can intersect this ray, both with its own holograms and with the spatial mapping mesh to determine what virtual or real-world object your user may be looking at.

-On HoloLens, interactions should generally derive their targeting from the user's gaze, rather than trying to render or interact at the hand's location directly.
+On HoloLens 2, interactions can be targeted by either the user's head gaze, eye gaze or through near or far hand interactions.
+On HoloLens (1st gen), interactions should generally derive their targeting from the user's head gaze, rather than trying to render or interact at the hand's location directly.
 Once an interaction has started, relative motions of the hand may be used to control the gesture, as with the manipulation or navigation gesture.
-With immersive headsets, you can target using either gaze or pointing-capable motion controllers.
+With immersive headsets, you can target using either head gaze or pointing-capable motion controllers.

 Uses of gaze

-As a mixed reality developer, you can do a lot with gaze:
+As a mixed reality developer, you can do a lot with head or eye gaze:

 - Your app can intersect gaze with the holograms in your scene to determine where the user's attention is.